 Robert Burklund

-I am an NSF postdoc at the University of Copenhagen.
+I am an associate professor at the University of Copenhagen.

 My preprints can be found on the arXiv and my blog can be found here.